-The historical earnings are thereby assumed to be more-so “experimental” with regards to identifying their target customer profile and improving their go-to-market strategies for customer acquisition.
+The historical earnings are thereby assumed to be more-so “experimental” regarding identifying their target customer profile and improving their go-to-market strategies for customer acquisition.

-These companies can often afford to do so due to having a “cushion” to fall back on, i.e. existing investors (or new investors) to provide them with more capital if needed.
+These companies can regularly afford to do so due to having a “cushion” to fall back on, i.e. existing investors (or new investors) to provide them with more capital if needed.

 Forward P/E Ratio Formula

 By contrast, the trailing price-to-earnings ratio (P/E) – the more prevalent P/E ratio – relies on a company’s historical EPS reported in a past period.

 Trailing P/E = Current Share Price ÷ Historical EPS

 The advantage of using the trailing P/E ratio is that the earnings metric is not based on discretionary forward-looking assumptions, as the EPS figure can be confirmed as factual based on historical performance.